UtahDevCo/utahdevco.com/outstatic/content/portfolio-projects/quiverphotos-com.md

 ### Technology

-The desktop application uses PocketBase as the database solution and Wails for the desktop application itself.
-Wails is written in a combination of Golang and React.
-It runs on a tiny web client that's just enough to run React.
+The desktop application uses [PocketBase](https://pocketbase.io/) as a database solution and [Wails](https://wails.io/) for the desktop application itself.
+The Wails desktop app is written in a combination of Golang and React.
+It runs on a lightweight web client.

-The hardest aspect of [QuiverPhotos.com](https://www.quiverphotos.com) has been maintaining MacOS, Windows and Linux compatibility.
+The hardest aspect of [QuiverPhotos.com](https://www.quiverphotos.com) has been maintaining MacOS, Windows, and Linux compatibility.
 All three platforms work well for most users, but user systems and libraries are inconsistent, leading to difficult-to-diagnose bug reports.